Skip to content

 Lab specimen labeling standards provide guidance for hospitals, laboratories, and other healthcare institutions that want to use a barcode specimen label system to address the issue of mislabeled specimens.

-• the complete patient name
+• the patient name (truncated only if unavoidable)

 • a unique identifier (e.g., an alphanumeric code)